 The infringer identified altogether seven differences of the views between priority documents and the '503 design patent and held that the latter shall not enjoy its priority date.
-Without the priority date, the patented "diving mask" had been disclosed by advertisement before the filing date of '503 design patent.
-Thus the Chinese design patent should be invalided.
+Without the priority date, the patented "diving mask" had been disclosed by advertisement before the filing date of '503 design patent, which could lead to the invalidation of the Chinese design patent.